tsproisl/SoMeWeTa/README.md

     somewe-tagger --evaluate <model> --ignore-tag <pseudo-tag> <file>

+Using the option `-x` or `--xml`, it is possible to evaluate a model on an XML file.
+The tagger assumes that each XML tag is on a separate
+line:

+    somewe-tagger --xml --evaluate <model> <file>

 ### Performing cross-validation ###

 You can also perform a 10-fold cross-validation on a training corpus: